Make A Wish (August 27, 1937)

-The Actors: Bobby Breen (Chip Winters), Basil Rathbone (Johnny Selden), Marion Claire (Irene Winters), Henry Armetta (Moreta), Leon Errol (Brennan), Donald Meek (Joseph, Johnny's butler with the soul of a poet), Billy Lee (Pee Wee), Ralph Forbes (Walter Mays), Leonid Kinskey (Moe), Herbert Rawlinson (Doctor Stevens), Spencer Charters (station agent), Johnny Arthur (Antoine), Lew Kelly (the mailman), Charles Richman (Wagner), Fred Scott (minstrel), Lillian Harmer (Clara), Barbara Barondess (the secretary), Dorothy Appleby (telephone girl), Richard Tucker (Grant), Phillip McMahon (Chunky), Billy Lechner (judge), Jackie Egger (Bud), Tommy Bupp (boy when puppies are found), Patsy Currier (girl), Herbert Holcombe (unknown), Lon McCallister (unknown), Carlyle Moore Jr. (unknown), Tommy Ryan (unknown), Jay Silverheels (unknown), Jack White (unknown), Francis Hertz (one of the Thompson twin boys), John Hertz (one of the Thompson twin boys)
+The Actors: Bobby Breen (Chip Winters), Basil Rathbone (Johnny Selden, Broadway composer), Marion Claire (Irene Winters), Henry Armetta (Moreta, song writer), Leon Errol (Brennan, song writer), Donald Meek (Joseph, Johnny's butler with the soul of a poet), Billy Lee (Pee Wee), Ralph Forbes (Walter Mays), Leonid Kinskey (Moe, grocery delivery man), Herbert Rawlinson (Doctor Stevens), Spencer Charters (station agent), Johnny Arthur (Antoine), Lew Kelly (the mailman), Charles Richman (Wagner, Broadway producer), Fred Scott (minstrel), Lillian Harmer (Clara), Barbara Barondess (the secretary), Dorothy Appleby (telephone girl), Richard Tucker (Grant), Phillip McMahon (Chunky), Billy Lechner (judge), Jackie Egger (Bud), Tommy Bupp (boy when puppies are found), Patsy Currier (girl), Herbert Holcombe (unknown), Lon McCallister (unknown), Carlyle Moore Jr. (unknown), Tommy Ryan (unknown), Jay Silverheels (unknown), Jack White (unknown), Francis Hertz (one of the Thompson twin boys), John Hertz (one of the Thompson twin boys)

 Free Download of the old movie Make A Wish